-P450 duplication associated with deltamethrin survival
+The P450 duplication and the Kdr 1011 mutation are both associated with deltamethrin survival

 The association of the P450 duplication and the kdr Ile1011Met mutation with deltamethrin survival were investigated in F2 individuals obtained from both ‘Bora-Bora x IR0F’ reciprocal crosses.
-F2 females were then a high dose of deltamethrin (85.5% mortality) before quantifying CYP6BB2 gene copy number and the frequency of the 1011Met kdr allele using ddPCR (Figure 4).
+F2 females were then exposed to a high dose of deltamethrin (85.5% mortality) before quantifying CYP6BB2 gene copy number and the frequency of the 1011Met kdr allele in dead and survivors using ddPCR (Figure 4).
 As expected in the presence of a fixed duplication, a 2-fold increase of CYP6BB2 copy number was observed in the IR0F line (4.31 ± 0.21 copies) as compared to Bora-Bora line (2.07 ± 0.10 copies) while F1 individuals showed an intermediate copy number (3.58 ± 0.14 copies).
-In F2 individuals, CYP6BB2 copy number was higher in survivors than in dead individuals (4.00 ± 0.16 copies versus 3.31 ± 0.15 copies) supporting a genetic linkage between the P450 duplication and . was also linked to the kdr mutation Ile1011Met on chromosome 3.
-In line with an heterogenous kdr duplication, the frequency of the Met allele was close to 0.5 in the IR0F resistant line and close to 0.33 in F1 individuals.
-In deltamethrin-F2 individuals, the Met allele frequency was higher in survivors than in dead individuals (0.41 ± 0.02 versus 0.30 ± 0.02).
+In F2 individuals, CYP6BB2 copy number was higher in survivors than in dead individuals (4.00 ± 0.16 copies versus 3.31 ± 0.15 copies) supporting a genetic linkage between the P450 duplication and deltamethrin survival.
+Insecticide survival was also linked to the kdr mutation Ile1011Met on chromosome 3.
+In line with an heterogenous kdr duplication, the frequency of the 1011Met allele was close to 0.5 in the IR0F resistant line (genotype Ile-Met/Ile-Met) and close to 0.33 in F1 individuals (genotype Ile-Met/Ile).
+In deltamethrin-exposed F2 individuals, the Met allele frequency was higher in survivors than in dead individuals (0.41 ± 0.02 versus 0.30 ± 0.02).